 |Nikon D3400 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.8||13.9||1192||86|

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the SL2 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
-In contrast, the EOS M100 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Canon M100 and Canon SL2 along with similar information for a selection of comparators.
+In contrast, the M100 relies on live view and the rear LCD for framing.
+The table below summarizes some of the other core capabilities of the Canon M100 and Canon SL2 in connection with corresponding information for a sample of similar cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon M100 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||6.1||5||no|

 |Canon G9 X Mark II (⇒ lft | rgt)||no||no||3.0||1040||fixed||YES||2000||8.2||6||YES|